CrowdStrike/Cloud-AWS/s3-bucket-protection/README.md

 > [!WARNING]
 > ## DEPRECATION NOTICE
 >
-> This repository will be deprecated in the near future in favor of our new Cloud Storage Protection solution using the QuickScan Pro APIs.
+> This guide will be deprecated in the near future in favor of our new Cloud Storage Protection examples using the QuickScan Pro APIs.
 The new repository is available at:
 >
 > [https://github.com/crowdstrike/cloud-storage-protection](https://github.com/crowdstrike/cloud-storage-protection)